Sunway Baby Lab

 Facebook: Sunway Baby Lab

-Below are some examples of the studies we are currently running:
+Below are some of the studies we are currently running:

 Infant Tone Perception (Language Study)

 Babies may not be able to speak yet, but from the early months of life, infants are learning a lot about speech and language.
 Each language uses a unique set of speech sounds.
 Scientists now know that at birth, babies have the ability to distinguish all of these speech sounds, but that ability decreases rapidly if they don’t have regular exposure to those sounds.
-Woo Pei Jun, Dr Karen Mattock and Elaine Yong are investigating how infants come to recognise, and distinguish between speech sounds in Mandarin and how development may differ for babies growing up hearing more than one language.
-The focus of the current research is on the perception of Mandarin speech sounds, especially tones.
-This study is a collaborative project between researcher from Sunway University, Malaysia and University of Western Sydney, Australia.
-We are currently looking for 4 months and 12 months old babies for this project.
+Dr. Woo Pei Jun, Dr. Karen Mattock and Elaine Yong investigated how infants come to recognise and distinguish between speech sounds in Mandarin, as well as how development may differ for babies growing up hearing more than one language.
+The focus of the research is on the perception of Mandarin speech sounds, especially tones.
+This study is a collaborative project between researchers from Sunway University (MY) and University of Western Sydney (Australia).

 Behaviour Observation Studies: